Setting up push notifications

 - Display the push notification if Messaging was the source of the received message

-If the Zendesk SDK for Android is the only expected source of push notifications for your app, then you can register the DefaultMessagingService
+If the Zendesk SDK for Android is the only expected source of push notifications for your app, register the DefaultMessagingService

 <application>